 Toqlukuti’k Wind and Hydrogen Project

 The Project

 In March 2023, ABO Energy received an exclusive letter of support from Braya for the joint development of green hydrogen production at the refinery.
-The Project will also produce green ammonia for export to the global market.

-The name Toqlukuti’k Wind and Hydrogen was determined together with Miawpukek First Nation and originates from the traditional Mi’kmaq language of the Miawpukek First Nation, meaning “working together” (pronounced ‘dok-loo-gu-tik’), a reference to our partnerships with Miawpukek First Nation and Braya.
+The name Toqlukuti’k (pronounced ‘dok-loo-gu-tik’) was determined together with Miawpukek First Nation and originates from the traditional Mi’kmaq language of the Miawpukek First Nation, meaning “working together”.
+The project is expected to generate significant local economic and employment opportunities.

+Toqlukuti’k Wind and Hydrogen Project